All the details are below, and here is the link to the membership sign-up form and here is a description of the amenities currently available.

 Membership is $2,500 per quarter.
 When joining, members commit for the first year; thereafter, they may cancel any time.

 Yes, they may!
-Your loved ones, friends, and colleagues may use your points as your guest.
+Your loved ones, friends, and colleagues may join you or visit on their own as your guest.

 How do reservations work?